Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 Career:

-Co-Host of a Radio Talk Show called "Access Unlimited" on (1985-?)
+Co-Host of a Radio Talk Show called "Access Unlimited" on KPFK 90.7 FM (1985-?)